dryan/static-zipcode-api/README.md

 Hat tip to [Ziptastic](http://daspecster.github.com/ziptastic/).

 Data compiled from USPS, the CDC and federalgovernmentzipcodes.us.
+To build your own, you'll need to download http://zips.dryan.io.s3.amazonaws.com/zip-county.txt into the project root.

 ## Changes in version 2